 Tying the resist: When the design is complete, the large parts are outlined with vinyl thread (which is dye resistant), which is then pulled tight to create puffed areas.
 This is a stitched tie-dye technique called nuishime shibori.
 The puffed areas are then covered with plastic sheets and secured with more vinyl thread.
 These areas will resist the dye and remain white during the dyeing process due to the tight wrapping and plastic covering; they are referred to as resisted areas.

-Dying the ground and brushing on colour: The cloth is sewed back into one long strip, then immersed in a dye bath for the ground color.
+Dying the ground and brushing on colour: The cloth is sewed back into one long strip, then immersed in a dye bath for the ground colour.
 Kubota initially used natural dyes but eventually moved to synthetic dyes.
-Although these dyes sometimes separated or became mottled when heated, after several years of experimentation Kubota learned how to use this effect to advantage in his work, sometimes using shaded gradations of colors that added richness and depth to the design.
+Although these dyes sometimes separated or became mottled when heated, after several years of experimentation Kubota learned how to use this effect to advantage in his work, sometimes using shaded gradations of colours that added richness and depth to the design.
 The areas protected from the ground dye will then be uncovered and resist-tied to produce smaller designs in the white areas.
-Dye colors are applied to those areas by brush, sometimes many times to make sure the dyes penetrate well.
-Kubota’s training as a yūzen dyer gave him extensive experience in brushing colors on fabric to create the fine detailing for which he is known.
+Dye colours are applied to those areas by brush, sometimes many times to make sure the dyes penetrate well.
+Kubota’s training as a yūzen dyer gave him extensive experience in brushing colours on fabric to create the fine detailing for which he is known.

 Steaming and rinsing: The cloth is then steamed to fix the dye.
 It is usually steamed at about 82ºC for about forty to ninety minutes.
 This process may be repeated up to ten times to assure proper dye penetration.
 The fabric is then rinsed between the successive dye baths to remove excess dye, as silk can absorb only a given amount of dye at a time.